 The model of Þingvellir

 On display at the Saga Centre, you could find a model of Thingvellir, the old Viking parliament, established in 930.
 The model shows what Þingvellir might have looked like in the year 1000.
-It shows 600 meters of the main area of the parliament at Þingvellir where Alþingi took place for 2 weeks each summer.
+It shows 600 meters of the central area of the parliament at Þingvellir, where Alþingi was convened for 2 weeks each summer.

 This model was created for the exhibition "Thousand Years of Christianity".
 At the Millennium festivities in Iceland in the year 2000, we also celebrated that the nation had converted to Christianity a thousand years earlier.

-At Alþingi (the parliament) at Þingvellir in the year 1000, it was made known that Christianity was to be the religion and law of Iceland.
+At Alþingi (the parliament) at Þingvellir in the year 1000, it was declared that Christianity would be the religion and law of Iceland.
 The best descriptions of that act are found in the Saga of Njáll.

 The model of the old parliament at Þingvellir

-The Lawspeaker at Alþingi was the main authority, kind of a President of the Alþingi.
-He was elected for 3 years at a time and was the only secular official in medieval times.
+The Lawspeaker at Alþingi was the central authority, kind of a President of the Alþingi.
+He was elected for a 3-year term and was the only secular official in medieval times.
 He had to read out loud one-third of the laws from Lögberg - the Law Rock each year before they were written down.

-When the Vikings started writing down the laws, it was the role of the Lawspeaker to collect the lawbooks.
-In 1271-1273, when the lawbook Járnsíða was taken into use and we got under the reign of Norway, the role of the Lawspeaker was changed in accordance with the Norwegian model.
+When the Vikings began writing down the laws, it was the Lawspeaker's role to collect the lawbooks.
+In 1271-1273, when the lawbook Járnsíða was adopted, and we came under Norwegian rule, the role of the Lawspeaker was changed in accordance with the Norwegian model.

 The model is on loan from the Culture House in Reykjavík.

-The best way to visit Hvolsvöllur in South Iceland is to rent a car in Reykjavík and drive there, it is only some 95 km away from the capital city.
+The best way to visit Hvolsvöllur in South Iceland is to rent a car in Reykjavík and drive there, as it is only about 95 km from the capital.

 Keldur Turf House in South Iceland - is this the oldest House in Iceland?